rajgurung777/HybridLearner/README.md

 ./install.sh
 ```

+Note:
 -------------------------
+This project also contain a submodule (https://github.com/rajgurung777/learnHA), if you download the .zip file it may
+not include the submoudule, so also manually download and extract learnHA inside the HybridLearner/src folder and
+then execute the ./install.sh command.

 # Unit Testing the source code
 Contributors should write unit-tests for their code contributions and keep them in the tester directory.